 Vulcan County is conveniently located close to Calgary and Lethbridge in Alberta’s southwest.

-The County landscape provides a variety of visual experiences as one travels from one end to the other... flatland to rolling hills, Lake McGregor, a 22-mile long man-made reservoir, to historic attractions and prairie bunchgrass, to refreshing valleys of mature trees and lush green grass.
+The County landscape provides a variety of visual experiences as one travels from one end to the other… flatlands to rolling hills, Lake McGregor (a 22-mile long man-made reservoir), historic attractions, prairie bunchgrass, and refreshing valleys of mature trees and lush green grass.

 Vulcan County covers an approximate area of 545,000 hectares and encompasses the Town of Vulcan, the Villages of Carmangay, Champion, Lomond, Milo and Arrowwood, and the Hamlets of Brant, Ensign, Herronton, Kirkcaldy, Mossleigh, Queenstown, Shouldice, and Travers.
 The population of the County (including the town and villages) is approximately 6,900 people.

 The largest industry in Vulcan County is agriculture, encompassing approximately 444,000 hectares of land.
 The County is a member of the Foothills Little Bow Association , and is part of the Bow River Irrigation District.
 More information is available through the Vulcan Business Development Society.